kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

   - Typically analysts are in charge of manipulating it

 - Probably this will evolve into a full-blown database table at some point
-  - For now we want to keep it as a CSV, so we can:
+  - For now, we want to keep it as a CSV, so we can:
     - Version control
     - Review the changes before PR